shipt/py-volley/docs/docs/queue_config.md

 ## Queue Configuration

 The queue configuration object is a dictionary passed into the Volley engine at initialization.

-The queue configuration can be defined either via a `dict` or a .yaml file.
+It can be defined either via a list of QueueConfig, `dict`, or a .yaml file.

+## QueueConfig
-### Attributes
+### ::: volley.config.QueueConfig

-`value`
-: (str) - *required* : The system name for a queue.
-For example, the name of a Kafka topic (prd.my.long.kafka.topic.name) or name of a RSMQ queue.

-`profile`
-: (str) - *required* : Either `kafka|rsmq`.
-Pertains to the type of connector required to produce and consume from the queue.

-`data_model`
-: (str) - *optional* : Defaults to `volley.data_models.GenericMessage`.
-Path to the Pydantic model used for data validation.
-When default is used, Volley will only validate that messages can be successfully converted to a Pydantic model or dictionary.

-`serializer`
-: (str) - *optional* : Defaults to `volley.serializers.OrJsonSerializer`.
-Path to the serializer.

-`producer`
-: (str) - *optional* : Used for providing a custom producer connector.
-Overrides the producer pertaining to that provided in `type`.
-Provide the dot path to the producer class. e.g. for Kafka, defaults to `volley.connectors.kafka.KafkaProducer`; cf. [Extending Connectors](./connectors/connectors.md#extending-connectors-with-plugins).

-`consumer`
-: (str) - *optional* : Used for providing a custom consumer connector.
-Overrides the consumer pertaining to that provided in `type`.
-Provide the dot path to the consumer class. e.g. for Kafka, defaults to `volley.connectors.kafka.KafkaConsumer`; cf. [Extending Connectors](./connectors/connectors.md#extending-connectors-with-plugins).

-`config`
-: (dict) - *optional* : Any configuration to be passed directly to the queue connector.
-For example, all [librdkafka configurations](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) can be passed through to the connector via a dictionary here.

-## Example
+## Dict Example

-Let's define configuration for three queues; one input queue, an output queue, and a dead letter queue.
+The queue configuration can also be composed as `Dict[str, Dict[str, str]]`.
+Each key in the dictionary represents the name (alias) for the queue, and the value is a dictionary of the queue's specific configurations and accept the same attributes as documented in the `volley.QueueConfig` class.

 ```python
 queue_config = {